fredericksilva/rem/README-module-authors.md

 ### 4. Publish your module to npm
 You publish rem modules the same you way you would publish any other npm package.

-Some guidelines so that these modules can be properly identified and categorized:
+Some guidelines:
-* Start your package names with the prefix `react-native-`
+* Start your package names with the prefix `react-native-` so that these can be diden
-* Include the keyword `react-native` when you publish